telerik/ajax-docs/controls/grid/data-editing/validation.md

 ````

->note With version older than Q1 2013 you should use the code snippet below to add RequiredFieldValidator to the TextBox editor of GridBoundColumn
+>tip With version older than Q1 2013 you should use the code snippet below to add RequiredFieldValidator to the TextBox editor of GridBoundColumn
 >